-As detailed in Section 1.3, Scope, OPNAVINST 5090.1 (DON, 2021d) Section 12-3.4b states that "Navy INRMPs must address installation watersheds, shorelines, and nearshore areas such that benefits are provided to aquatic species and habitats in waters adjacent to Navy installations."
+As detailed in Section 1.3, Scope, OPNAV-M 5090.1 (DON, 2021d) Section 12-3.4b states that "Navy INRMPs must address installation watersheds, shorelines, and nearshore areas such that benefits are provided to aquatic species and habitats in waters adjacent to Navy installations."
 Therefore, in addition to terrestrial natural resources, this INRMP also addresses marine natural resources associated with JBPHH-administered and submerged lands or nearshore waters.
-For the purposes of this INRMP and in accordance with OPNAVINST 5090.1 (Section 12-5.38) (DON, 2021d) and DoDI 4715.03 (DoD, 2018), nearshore waters are defined as those waters and submerged lands adjoining the installation from the mean high water mark (i.e., the line on the shore established by the average of all high tides) to the boundaries of installation waterfront activities where the DON controls access, and that are subject to the immediate authority of the JBPHH Installation Commanding Officer or tenant command.
+For the purposes of this INRMP and in accordance with OPNAV-M 5090.1 (Section 12-5.38) (DON, 2021d) and DoDI 4715.03 (DoD, 2018), nearshore waters are defined as those waters and submerged lands adjoining the installation from the mean high water mark (i.e., the line on the shore established by the average of all high tides) to the boundaries of installation waterfront activities where the DON controls access, and that are subject to the immediate authority of the JBPHH Installation Commanding Officer or tenant command.

-The NDSA and Training Areas (referred to as NDSA and Nearshore Training Areas) covered by this INRMP are detailed in Section 4.1.1, Installation Information, and Figure 4-2.
-The natural resources discussed, and species inventoried for Nearshore Training Areas are covered under the ocean designation, distinct from those natural resources occurring within Pearl Harbor (including NDSA).
+The NDSA covered by this INRMP is detailed in Section 4.1.1, Installation Information, and Figure 4-2.